 Configuration of your ZX Spectrum Next computer can be done in two ways:

-- Via the Boot Screen (by pressing <SPACEBAR> while booting and then entering the Editor Module with “E”)
+- a.
+Via the Boot Screen (by pressing <SPACEBAR> while booting and then entering the Editor Module with “E”)

 - Via the config.ini file